gomeslucasm/Loudspeaker-Frequency-Response/README.md

-# Speaker Frequency Response 🔊
+# Loudspeaker Frequency Response 🔊

 Matlab scripts for processing **speaker frequency response** by taking a merge of **far** and **near** impulse reponse measurement.